TyBruceChen/Grad-CAM--Understand-deep-learning-from-higher-view/README.md

 heatmap = np.mean(heatmap, axis = -1) #shrink the channel number to 1
 ```

-ReLU realization: keep the positive neurons the effect the final decision
+ReLU realization: keep the positive neurons that effect the final decision
 ```
 np.maximum(heatmap,0)
 ```